TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 - Note: the two fans run at 120V AC; they are not powered by the power supply.

 The new PSU can provide more than the power required above.
-In reality, I found out that my PDP11/05 uses just a fraction of that (it draws the same amount of power when executing a program and when "halted"):
+In reality, I found out that my PDP11/05 uses much less that (note: it draws the same amount of power when executing a program and when "halted"):

 - +5V: 11A
 - +15V: 0.06A